American Jobs. American Farmers.

 Increased biodiesel and renewable diesel production can meet growing energy demand, support economic growth and provide new opportunities for farmers.

-The EPA should recognize proven industry capacity and support our rural and industrial communities by adopting a 5.25B gallon volume for biomass-based diesel in the 2026 Renewable Volume Obligation (RVO).
+The EPA recognizes the industry’s proven capacity and investments in rural communities.
+Stakeholders are unified in supporting a robust step-change for biomass-based diesel in the 2026-2027 Renewable Volume Obligations (RVO).

 Strengthen the RFS in 2025

-Now is the time to adopt a robust RVO that supports American jobs, drives American energy dominance, and creates new opportunities for American farmers both today and into the future.
+Now is the time to finalize a robust RVO that supports American jobs, drives American energy dominance, and creates new opportunities for American farmers both today and into the future.

 What matters most to me is what biodiesel does for farmers, small towns, and rural economies.
 A few years ago, nearly all the soybeans in North Dakota had to be shipped to the coast for export.
 Then we built two soybean crush plants to feed the growing biofuels market.
 Now, over half the state’s soybeans are processed right here.
 That keeps the value local—and creates jobs in rural communities that need them.